pupilfirst/playbook/2-legal-agreement.md

 In return for these perks, this is what your team will offer Startup Village:

-* When you receive buiness leads to customers through our introductions, you agree to pay us 5% of the total revenue generated through that lead.
+* When you receive business leads to customers through our introductions, you agree to pay us 5% of the total revenue generated through that lead.
 * When you are hired through our platform where we offer job fairs & placements, you'll agree to pay us 10% of your annual salary.
 * When your team gets acqui-hired through our platform when we connect you to prospective companies, you'll agree to pay us 20% of your combined hiring bonus or annual salary (whichever is greater).
 * [When your team receives funding](2a-funding.md), you'll agree that Startup Village can participate in up to 30% of that funding round at a 30% discount on your funding valuation.

 A note on the perks and rewards policy: we strongly believe that Startup Village will only succeed as an organization if our reward and fee-structure is **aligned with your success**.
 Case in point: our 30@30 scheme for funded startups does not ask for equity beforehand, only when you approach a funding round, and even then only after we put in money ourselves.

+## Legal Agreements

+There are three versions of the same legal agreement depending on three scenarios:

+1. Virtual Incubation
+   This is the most common scenario where SV.CO offers its platform and services to startups who might be physically present in any location in India.
+This agreement is directly with the founders.

+2. Physical Incubation: For Registered Entities
+   This is when founders request physical space and access to on-the-ground resources at our incubator locations in Kochi, Kozhikode or Vishakapatanam.
+This version of the agreement is with founders who already have a registered entities.

+3. Physical Incubation: For Founders
+   This is the same agreement as above but for founders who do not have a registered legal entity.

+The agreements for physical incubation have added conditions regarding payment schedule for physical services.

+### Virtual Incubation: Service Agreement with Promoters

+If you are not looking for physical space, this is the agreement you should sign:

+<iframe src="https://www.slideshare.net/slideshow/embed_code/key/LbIal53MoA0g3O" width="476" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

+### Physical Incubation: Legal Agreement for Registered Entities

+If you already have a registered legal entity (as a LLP or Private Ltd. for example), then this version of the agreement applies:

+<iframe src="https://www.slideshare.net/slideshow/embed_code/key/gyQYJn3Gd33Zb9" width="476" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

+### Physical Incubation: Legal Agreement for Founders

+If you do not already have a registered legal entity, then there's a different version of the agreement:

+<iframe src="https://www.slideshare.net/slideshow/embed_code/key/kJt4PsLG26RROe" width="476" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

 You can also [go here to read the entire legal agreement](!TODO: legal agreement link).